Salem is a must-see destination for travelers seeking history, spooky fun and cultural delights.

 One of the most fun places to shop in Salem is on Essex Street.
 Visitors will find plenty of interesting and sometimes outright weird boutiques and stores here not to mention stalls and street performers.

-Many of the shops are tailored to tourists and sell books, gifts and items related to witchcraft and magic.
-There are also major institutions like the Peabody Museum and a bunch of good cafes, restaurants to try out.
+Many of the shops are tailored to tourists and sell books, gifts, and items related to witchcraft and magic.

 The Village Tavern is located right opposite The Peabody Museum on Essex street.
-With a changing menu throughout the day and a separate kids’ menu, you’ll be sure to find what you’re looking for.
-The drinks selection is huge with 78 types of beer and quality Scotch and Brandies.
+With a diverse menu that changes throughout the day and an impressive drinks selection (featuring 78 types of beer along with premium Scotch and Brandies), this is the place to be.
+Evenings are lively here, filled with entertainment that includes trivia, darts tournaments, DJs, and live bands.

 Dating back to the 1920s, The Cabot is a historical performing arts theater located 8 minutes away from Salem.
 Since its opening, the theater has been the center of all things entertainment in Salem, from silent movies to modern-day music concerts.